The largest and most successful croc research project in the world!

-Australia Zoo, in partnership with the University of Queensland (UQ) and Australia Zoo Wildlife Warriors, are making monumental strides in the field of crocodilian research and conservation.
-Steve Irwin began formal crocodile research in 1996 - his capture and study techniques remain the most advanced in the world.
+Australia Zoo, in partnership with the University of Queensland (UQ) and Wildlife Warriors, are making monumental strides in the field of crocodilian research and conservation.
+Steve Irwin began formal crocodile research in 1996 and today, his capture techniques remain the most advanced in the world.

-Each research trip to the Steve Irwin Wildlife Reserve continues to break new ground in crocodile research globally and is central to managing the co-existence of crocodiles and people.
+Each research trip to the Steve Irwin Wildlife Reserve continues to break new ground in crocodile research globally which is critical to managing the co-existence of crocodiles and people.

 For more information on the annual croc research trip click here.